Amit Chaudhuri: "The Strangeness of the 'World' and How We Encounter It"

 Through World Cinema, Chaudhuri explained, while it’s possible to encounter the formal traditions of the “filmmaking nations” of the world, “you have to look hard,” beyond the “shelves in the back of the HMV.”
 World Cinema is marginalized within cinema: “In this construct, the ‘world’ [is] a suburb of the ‘Global.’
 It [is] a poor suburb.”

-In World Music, local forms and traditions are not only marginal, but indistinguishable.
+Chaudhuri then expanded on World Music, in which local forms and traditions are not only marginal, but indistinguishable.
 World Music amalgamates local “tribal” and found sounds to present merely the “residue of an idea of locality.”
 While African forms may sound distinct from Latin American forms, World Music does not offer a sense of locality more accurate than the continental.
 It does not conjure ordinary “neighborhoods,” but “World.”

 Chaudhuri continued by expanding on the problem posed by World Literature, through which he offered a reframing of how we engage with the world and its arts.
 He reflected that the form of the World Literature anthology tasks the reader with expending “infinite labor to achieve mastery” over the world.